Quantization Backdoors to Deep Learning Commercial Frameworks: Preliminaries

 \subsection{Backdoor Attack}

 Backdoor attacks can cause severe consequences to DL models~\cite{gao2020backdoor}.
 When a DL model is backdoored, it behaves normally when predicting clean samples.
-This can be measured by clean data accuracy (CDA) that is comparable to a clean model so that it is infeasible to detect the backdoor by only observing its accuracy for clean inputs.
+This can be measured by clean data accuracy (CDA) that is comparable to a clean model counterpart so that it is infeasible to detect the backdoor by only observing its accuracy for validation (clean) inputs.
 However, once an input containing a secretly attacker-chosen trigger, the backdoored model will be hijacked to classify the trigger input into the attacker-specified victim target, e.g., an administrator in a face recognition task.
 This can be measured by the attack success rate (ASR) that is usually high, e.g., close to 100\% to ensure the attack efficacy once it is launched.
 The backdoor can be introduced into a DL model through diverse attack surfaces, including model outsourcing training~\cite{gu2017badnets}, pretrained model reuse~\cite{ji2018model}, data curation~\cite{shafahi2018poison}, and in distributed machine learning~\cite{bagdasaryan2020backdoor}.
-Considering the severe consequences of backdoor attacks, there have been great efforts made in detecting or eliminating backdoors both from either model-level~\cite{wang2019neural,chen2019deepinspect,liu2019abs} or data-level~\cite{gao2019strip,doan2020februus,gao2021design}.
+Considering the severe consequences of backdoor attacks, there have been great efforts devoted to detecting or eliminating backdoors both from either model-level~\cite{wang2019neural,chen2019deepinspect,liu2019abs} or data-level~\cite{gao2019strip,doan2020februus,gao2021design}.
 On the flip side, backdoors have also been used to function as a honey pot for catching adversarial examples~\cite{shan2020gotta}, and serve as a watermark for protecting DL model intellectual properties~\cite{adi2018turning,jia2021entangled}.
+We note that there are efforts to build benchmarks of backdoor attacks/defenses~\cite{pang2022trojanzoo} that can facilitate the evaluation of backdoor attacks/defenses.